SamHSmith/gateway/README.md

 - `Super+Escape`: Terminate the compositor

 All the other keybindings are setup very weirdly because I use a customized keyboard layout based on dvorak.
 I will consolidate them in the future but for now you can view/change them by editing the handle_keybinding function on line 310 in src/gateway.c.
+You alse need to setup your keyboard layout to either "us" or something else since you won't have my "samorak" layout on your system.
+Keyboard layout aswell as terminal emulator, launcher etc is set on line 1718 in src/gateway.c

 ## Startup file